 (L) After the conclusion of the auction event, the state will consider the qualifications summary and the price offered during the auction event to determine the lowest responsive and responsible bidder.

 (M) The department reserves the right to reject any and all bid responses, award partial contracts, and/or rebid when:

 (1) Supplies and/or services are not in compliance with the requirements, specifications, and terms and conditions set forth in the ITB; or

 (2) Pricing offered is determined to be excessive in comparison with existing market conditions, or exceeds the available funds of the procuring entity; or

 (3) It is determined that awarding of any or all items will not be in the best interest of the state.

-(P) Written notice of the award shall be provided to the successful bidder.
-Notice of award shall be made available the public.
+(O) Written notice of the award shall be provided to the successful bidder.
+Notice of award shall be posted on the department's website.

 R.C.
 119.032 review dates: 01/02/2014 and 03/17/2019